 Seems clear that those who make this question were never for long in a Montessori school of good quality.
 The materials and generally every presentation by the teacher are only the starting point: I learn to use a microscope, the discovery comes after; I learn the correct use of scissors at 3 years of age, and then use them on par with a pencil, that is to use them to draw a shape or the shape of an animal without first draw, around 5 or 6 years.

 Using the Montessori material is like learning to use a good violin and then play music.
 It is not considered “creative” to use the violin as a hammer, nor as a bridge while playing with cubes.
-It is “creative” to learn how to properly use the violin to later create music.
+It is “creative” to learn how to use properly the violin to create music later.

 The same materials used for sensory activities or grammar or arithmetic allow highly free inventions and compositions: everything depends on the climate of freedom that the adult has created in the class.

-Skills will not be missed and if some argument was not pursued, children have the study ability and concentration that will allow them to quickly remedy the gap.
+Skills will not be missed and if some argument was not pursued, children have the study ability and concentration that will allow them to close the gap quickly.

 Instead of focusing on programs and skills, do not forget to put the child and his needs at the center of your attention, because unfortunately we are not always attentive to his feelings and emotions.

-First try not to make transfers in mid-year if not unavoidable.
+First, try not to make school changes in mid-year if not unavoidable.
 Transfers are too painful for the sudden breaking of ties of friendship and sympathy.
 In addition, the child will suffer for what he had to undergo by suddenly entering in an unknown group, not being able to work with classmates as already accustomed and so he feels as the different one.
-But this would be heavy for any child, not just for those coming from a Montessori school.
+This would be heavy for any child, not just for those coming from a Montessori school.